zt-pawer/SwiftGodotIosPlugins/README.md

 There are few major benefits with this version of the plugins compared to the classical [godot-ios-plugins](https://github.com/godot-sdk-integrations/godot-ios-plugins) plugins:
 - Completely written in Swift
 - Leverage new Apple SDKs (no deprecated APIs)
 - Conform to Godot signals
+- No need to recompile if the Godot version changes

 # Supported Plugins